ymademikhanov/ComputerNetworksFinal/README.md

 # FailMail Server

-P2P software to download files from clients using.
+P2P software to download files from clients.

 Built using Java.